devitocodes/devito/docker/README.md

 - `devito:nvidia-nvc-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `nvc` compiler for `openacc` offloading.
 This image also comes with CUDA-aware MPI for multi-GPU deployment.
 - `devito:nvidia-clang-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `clang` compiler for `openmp` offloading.
 This image also comes with CUDA-aware MPI for multi-GPU deployment.
 - `devito:amd-*` is intended to be used on AMD GPUs.
 It comes with the configuration to use the `aoompcc` compiler for `openmp` offloading.
 This image also comes with ROCm-aware MPI for multi-GPU deployment.
-Additionally, this image can be used on AMD CPUs as well since the ROCm compilers are preinstalled.
-You will need to modify `DEVITO_PLATFORM` to `amd` at runtime to reflect this architecture.
+This image can also be used on AMD CPUs since the ROCm compilers are preinstalled.
+To reflect this architecture, you will need to modify `DEVITO_PLATFORM` to `amd` at runtime.

 #### NVidia